A common claim scenario that insureds deal with after a storm is fallen trees. High winds and saturated ground can create the perfect storm.

 A: Another portion of your policy could reveal coverage that would pay for damaged trees, shrubs, and other plants.
 It would list those perils for which coverage might apply.

 So many variables can come into play when determining coverage.
-Review your policy with your agent; he or she will be able to answer any questions you have about your coverages, or they can check with the carrier on your behalf.
+Please review your policy with your agent; they will be able to answer any questions you have about your coverages, or they can check with the carrier for you.

 This article is intended for general educational and illustrative purposes only and should not be construed to communicate legal or professional advice.
 Further, this article is not an offer to sell insurance.
 Please consult with your licensed insurance agent for specific coverage details and your insurance eligibility.
 All policies are subject to the terms, conditions, limitations, definitions, and exclusions contained therein.